-- ✓ Open the door. - ✓ Remove the main PC board assembly by unscrewing the four screws in the corners of the board.
-Set the board aside in a safe, clean place.
-Avoid static discharge which may damage the board. - ✓ Mark and predrill holes for the top two keyhole mounting bolts using the dimensions illustrated. - ✓ Install two upper fasteners in the wall with the screw heads protruding. - ✓ Using the upper 'keyholes', mount the backbox over the two screws. - ✓ Mark and drill the lower two holes. - ✓ Mount backbox, install remaining fasteners and tighten. - ✓ When the location is dry and free of construction dust, reinstall the main PC board.
+- ✓ Open the door and lift the door off the pin hinges. - ✓ Remove the main PC board assembly and transformer(s) which are packaged with the backbox.
+Set the board and transformer aside in a safe, clean place.
+Avoid static discharge which may damage the board. - ✓ Mark and predrill holes for the top two keyhole mounting bolts using the dimensions illustrated. - ✓ Install two upper fasteners in the wall with the screw heads protruding. - ✓ Using the upper 'keyholes', mount the backbox over the two screws. - ✓ Mark and drill the lower two holes. - ✓ Mount backbox, install remaining fasteners and tighten. - ✓ When the location is dry and free of construction dust, install the transformer and main circuit board as described in the following sections.